yasithyuran/service-request-board/README.md

 Env: NEXT_PUBLIC_API_URL = your backend URL + /api

 #### Features
+I have added some feature that you didn't asked for.But I thought it will be good with those additional features

 Browse jobs with category and status filters

 Create new job requests